REWILD-FIRE/rewild_fire_website/content/_index.md

       text: |
         <br>

-        The **REWILD-FIRE Research Project** aims to assess trade-offs between increased biomass carbon and potential carbon losses from wildfire emissions and compare choices regarding the spatial planning of reforestation and proforestation throughout the Italian Alps.
+        <DIV STYLE = "text-align:justify;"> The **REWILD-FIRE Research Project** aims to assess trade-offs between increased biomass carbon and potential carbon losses from wildfire emissions and compare choices regarding the spatial planning of reforestation and proforestation throughout the Italian Alps.</DIV>

   - block: collection
     content: